 All of the above applies to the typical person, but the placement and intensities of the PEMF system for sleep may need to be different for people who are extremely sensitive to PEMFs (this is known as electrosensitivity).
 In this situation, the PEMF signal should be placed at the head level but as far away from the head as useful, that will still give a benefit.
 What to do will have to be a matter of trial and error.

 Fortunately, a single frequency PEMF system, such as the FlexPulse, is less likely to produce undesirable reactions even in electrosensitive people.
 PEMF systems with mixed frequencies are more likely to create possible sensory confusion leading to undesirable symptoms.

 RECOMMENDED PEMFS FOR SLEEP

-The two PEMF systems I most frequently recommend for helping with sleep are the FlexPulse, the BioBalance and the TeslaFit.
+The three PEMF systems I most frequently recommend for helping with sleep are the FlexPulse, the BioBalance and the TeslaFit.
 You should also consider the XPulser AME Deep Sleep Tuner.